Walter Roban: Parliamentary roles

 Appointed to the Senate in 2003, Roban served until 2006, overseeing legislation establishing the Bermuda Health Council and introducing mental health reforms.
+Between 2007 and 2009, he served as Junior Minister for Home Affairs.
 He was elected to the House of Assembly for Pembroke East Central in 2007 and held junior ministerial roles, including Tourism & Transport, Health & Family Services, and Education & Development.

 Roban joined the cabinet in 2009 as Minister Without Portfolio with responsibility for Municipal Reform.
 He later held portfolios including Health, the Environment, Planning, Infrastructure, and briefly, Public Works.
 In 2012, he served as Minister of Transport, introducing GPS systems for taxis.

 After serving as Shadow Minister (2012 to 2017), Roban was appointed Deputy Leader of the PLP IN November 2016.
 He became Deputy Premier following the PLP's victory in 2017, subsequently overseeing Transport, Regulatory Affairs, and Home Affairs portfolios.

 Controversies

 Roban resigned briefly from cabinet in 2011 after overturning two planning decisions involving PLP colleagues, related to protected environmental and agricultural lands.
 These decisions were reversed by his successor.

 In 2023, Roban faced criticism for similarly overturning planning refusals related to developments near Devonshire Marsh, against professional recommendations.

 Roban publicly clashed with the Bermuda Electric Light Company (BELCO) and the Regulatory Authority over pollution issues and electricity rate increases in 2023, threatening legal action against the Regulatory Authority.